Keeping Holiday Garland Fresh

 Outside garlands and wreaths: Spruce, laurel, boxwood, juniper, and fir are the favorites for outdoor decorations.

-Holiday Greenery Prep
+Keeping Holiday Garland Fresh - Greenery Prep

 The best way to ensure that greenery is fresh is to cut it yourself.
 And the advantage of using what comes from your yard is that it's cheap, and the materials will be unique to your yard.